-- 2 Crestwood Neighborhood League, and I've been a - member of the neighborhood for the last 22 years. - 4 I live right up the street from where Blagden and - 5 Beach Drive comes together. - Right now, our comment is mostly -- well, - my comment personally, but then I will get to the - 8 neighborhood -- is the fact that I'm a biker, and - 9 I've been a biker for the last 32 years, just - 10 kind of starting, and then from that, it grew as - other neighbors and friends started.
-And I'm - 12 riding with three different groups, and we use - 13 Broad Branch Road a lot to get out of town, - 14 because there's too much traffic in town. - Going out is pretty easy for us, because - we kind of travel at about 20, 22 miles per hour. - 17 It's not that bad, but sometime when we are going - 18 out that direction, we are following families - 19 with small ones along the road, which is pretty - 20 dangerous. - I appreciate the fact that the Park - 22 Service has included Option 4 with all the
+everyone.
+I am Louis Baskerville.
+I am with the Crestwood Neighborhood League, and I've been a member of the neighborhood for the last 22 years.
+I live right up the street from where Blagden and

+Beach Drive comes together.

+Right now, our comment is mostly -- well, my comment personally, but then I will get to the 7 neighborhood -- is the fact that I'm a biker, and 8 I've been a biker for the last 32 years, just kind of starting, and then from that, it grew as 10 11 other neighbors and friends started.
+And I'm riding with three different groups, and we use 12 Broad Branch Road a lot to get out of town, 13 14 because there's too much traffic in town.
+15 Going out is pretty easy for us, because we kind of travel at about 20, 22 miles per hour.
+16 It's not that bad, but sometime when we are going 17 out that direction, we are following families 18 with small ones along the road, which is pretty 19 dangerous.
+20 I appreciate the fact that the Park 21 Service has included Option 4 with all the 77